Isabela's 1st congressional district

 Isabela's 1st congressional district is one of the six congressional districts of the Philippines in the province of Isabela.
 It has been represented in the House of Representatives since 1987.
 The district consists of the capital city of Ilagan and the northern municipalities of Cabagan, Delfin Albano, Divilacan, Maconacon, San Pablo, Santa Maria, Santo Tomas and Tumauini.
 The municipality of Palanan was part of this district until it was redistricted to the 2nd district, effective in 2019.
-It is currently represented in the 20th Congress by Antonio T. Albano of the Lakas–CMD.
+It is currently represented in the 20th Congress by Antonio T. Albano of the Partido Federal ng Pilipinas (PFP).